California

 California Data Privacy Laws: CCPA, CPRA & Consumer Rights (2026)

 California has the most comprehensive data privacy framework in the United States.
-The state's consumer privacy protections go far beyond what federal law requires, giving residents powerful rights over how businesses collect, use, and share their personal information.
+The state's protections go well beyond what federal law requires, giving residents powerful rights over how businesses collect, use, and share their personal information.

-The California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA), serves as the foundation of the state's data privacy regime.
-Additional laws covering data breaches, online privacy policies, student data, and data brokers provide further layers of protection.
+The California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA), forms the foundation of that framework.
+Additional statutes covering data breaches, student data, online privacy policies, data brokers, and specific data categories layer further protections on top.

-This guide covers every major California data privacy law currently in effect, including the latest 2026 updates to penalties, regulations, and enforcement mechanisms.
+This guide covers every major California data privacy law currently in effect, including the latest 2025-2026 regulations and enforcement actions.

 Which Businesses Must Comply

-The CCPA applies to for-profit businesses that do business in California and meet any one of the following three thresholds, as updated in January 2025 to account for inflation:
+The CCPA applies to for-profit businesses that do business in California and meet at least one of three thresholds, adjusted for inflation in January 2025:

-- Buy, sell, or share the personal information of 100,000 or more California residents, households, or devices
+- Buy, sell, or share the personal information of 100,000 or more California residents or households

 - Derive 50% or more of annual revenue from selling or sharing California residents' personal information

-The law does not apply to nonprofit organizations or government agencies.
-Certain types of data are also exempt, including medical information covered by HIPAA, clinical trial data, consumer credit reporting data covered by the FCRA, and information collected under the Gramm-Leach-Bliley Act.
+Nonprofit organizations and government agencies are not subject to the CCPA.
+Certain data categories are also exempt, including medical information covered by HIPAA, consumer credit data under the FCRA, and data collected under the Gramm-Leach-Bliley Act.

 What Counts as Personal Information